-The Coast Trail in East Sooke Regional Park is the most spectacular coastal day-hike on Vancouver Island!
-We absolutely adore hiking in East Sooke Park, and have wanted to complete the official Coast Trail together for almost three years.
 What makes this day-hike incredibly special is the feeling of wilderness that it invokes.
 Even though East Sooke Park is relatively close to urban centres, the endless views, abundant wildlife, ocean fresh air, and pounding waves immerse you deep into the natural world.
 Once you leave the busier trailhead zones, a true sense of remoteness can be experienced.
-Our windy adventure on the Coast Trail was the perfect way to spend a Saturday.
-We took our time, enjoyed lots of scenic breaks, practiced photography, watched for whales, had an excellent workout, and recharged our minds.
+Bring lots of water, start early, and take your time to enjoy this spectacular coastal hike!

 Driving Directions